bi7jta/W0CHP-PiStar-Dash_BPiM2/README.md

 * Admin page split up into logical sub-sections/sub-pages, in order to present better feedback messages when making changes.
-This is still in dev/testing, and requires you to intall the `NewAdmin` branch until the features are eventally merged into `master`.
+This is still in dev/testing, and requires you to install the `NewAdmin` branch until the features are eventually merged into `master`.

 * Much more.
 See [screenshots below](#screenshots).

 ## Installing `W0CHP-PiStar-Dash`

-Now that you have been adequately warned about everything and know the rules (*and you will heed them, right?*), here are the installation instructions,
-step-by-step:

 1. Open an SSH session to your Pi-Star instance.